Ockenden International Prizes 2021 for Refugees Projects (£100,000 in Prizes)

-- The organisation must be able to show that the project has been effective with measurable evidence of project outcomes leading to independence for refugees and/or displaced people.
+- The organisation must be able to show that the project has been effective with measurable evidence of positive outcomes.

-- Organisations may be asked to provide references or other evidence of the project and their financial and administrative governance during the short-listing process.
+- During the short-listing process, entrants may be asked to provide references or other evidence of the project and their financial and administrative governance.
 This may include due diligence on bank accounts nominated by entrants for the receipt of prize money.

 - Prize money will only be paid to a bank account held in the organisation’s name.
 In no circumstances will prize money be paid to a personal bank account.
 Ockenden International will not be responsible for any bank or transfer fees.